rippedpiracy/docs/Utilities/Misc.md

 [**Stylus**](https://add0n.com/stylus.html) - Browser Userstyles Manager, used for loading CSS files for customising the appearance of webpages.

+[**GoogleUnlocked**](https://ibit.ws/post/google-unlocked/) - The extension scans hidden links that were censored on Google search results due to complaints.
+The tool scans those complaints and extracts the links from them, puts the links back into Google results, all in a matter of seconds.

 # Browser UserScripts

 <sub>**Requires a Browser UserScript Manager, such as [ViolentMonkey](https://violentmonkey.github.io).**</sub>